JPGrafeen/485-Final-Project/design_specification.md

 		- on a miss,
 			- increment m_CacheMiss
 			- increment m_CacheRead
+			- if required, Evict cache line and send EVICTLINE to L1
+				- if dirty bit is true for victim
+					- simulate GETLINE
+					- simulate a BusOperation for WRITE
+					- then continue with the EVICTLINE
 			- simulate BusOperation for READ
+				- set valid==true
+				- set dirty==false
+				- set tag
 				- if GetSnoopResult returns HITM or HIT update state to S
 					- else update state to E
+			- simulate SENDLINE
 	- For Operation 1 'write request from L1 data cache'
 		- on a hit,
 			- increment m_CacheHit